woupiestek/categories-in-the-wild/README.md

 # categories-in-the-wild
-slide for an introductory talk on category theory for programmers
+slides for an introductory talk on category theory for programmers